Pure Butterfly Pea Extract contains

-Siam Natural Premium grade Thai wild blue Clitoria ternatea natural flavanoid extract
+Siam Natural Premium grade Thai blue matcha Clitoria ternatea natural flavanoid extract

 Summary of benefits of Proanthocyanidins

 Stabilizes blood sugar levels for diabetes II patients

 Lowers stress & anxiety as an antidepressant, anticonvulsant, and as an herbal sedative with its tranquillizing effect